4paradigm/OpenMLDB/docs/en/integration/deploy_integration/dolphinscheduler_task_demo.md

 For proper configuration of DolphinScheduler, the tenant should be set up as a user of the operating system, and this user must have sudo permissions.
 It is advised to download and initiate DolphinScheduler within the OpenMLDB container.
 Otherwise, please ensure that the operating system users with sudo permissions are prepared.
 ```

-As our current Docker image does not have sudo installed, and DolphinScheduler requires sudo for running workflows, please install sudo in the container first: [Instructions for installing sudo] (provide relevant instructions).
+As our current Docker image does not have sudo installed, and DolphinScheduler requires sudo for running workflows, please install sudo in the container first: [Instructions For Installing Sudo] (provide relevant instructions).
 ```
 apt update && apt install sudo
 ```